 The Renegade is an adventure bike that can fit 40mm wide tyres.
 It also has provision for racks, fenders and up to five bottle cages.
 The Expert model uses a full Shimano 105 groupset and hydraulic disc brakes.
 The 50-34t crankset with 11-32t cassette limits the gear ratios a bit – the climbing gear works out to be 29 gear inches (8.3km/h @ 60RPM).
 As the seatpost clamp is integrated, the Renegade frames only permit a rear rack that can attach to the seatstay bridge (eg. Tubus Fly or Axiom Streamliner).

-If you’d like a Renegade with a Shimano Ultegra build, you’re looking at a $1200 price premium.
-It’s not just the groupset that gets an upgrade, you also get a carbon seatpost and the ultralight 1459 gram American Classic Race wheelset (which saves over 600 grams by itself!).
+If you’d like a Renegade with a Shimano Ultegra build you’re looking at a $1000 price premium.
+It’s not just the groupset that gets an upgrade, you also get a Ritchey carbon seatpost and the light 1579 gram Stans Crest MK3 wheelset (which saves ~500 grams by itself!).

 Kona Libre // ~9.5kg and US $2999